Note that there is a newer version of the application profile - please check here for the latest version

 This format of this element SHOULD be an HTTP URI which points to a related resource.
 It is RECOMMENDED that, where available, the publisher’s DOI for the main resource being described in the RIOXX record also be entered here, in it’s HTTP form – e.g. http://dx.doi.org/10.1006/jmbi.1995.0238

 Each related resource MUST appear as a separate instance of the field.

-The source label describes a resource from which the resource is derived (in whole or in part).
-It is RECOMMENDED that the source is referenced using a unique identifier from a recognised system e.g. the unique 8-digit International Standard Serial Numbers (ISSN) assigned to electronic periodicals.
+The source label describes a resource from which the current resource is derived (in whole or in part).
+It is RECOMMENDED that the source is referenced using a unique identifier from a recognised system e.g. the unique 8-digit International Standard Serial Numbers (ISSN) assigned to print and electronic periodicals.